robotarium/GTernal/README.md

 # 4 - Manual Installation

-This section details the installation process for the firmware.
-This process can be made automatic via the setup scripts.
+This section details the manual installation process for the firmware.
+This process is unnecessary if the automatic setup in the previous section is performed.

 ### 1 Remove Unused Services